Turtlepaw/clockwork/README.md

 The script automatically checks for updates of itself when running.

 For the auto-updater to work, all executables built **must retain the original name given** and be published as assets in a GitHub release.
 You must also set the `repoOwner` (and `repoName` if needed) for the auto updater to fetch assets from.

+##### Testing the auto updater

+For testing, temporarily set the `version` in `package.json` to something lower and recompile the executables, the version set in `package.json` will automatically be injected into the compiled javascript.

 ## Acknowledgements